 - 33. The 2021 Census gives a total of 655 inhabitants, a small reduction from the 2011 Census.
 The two areas described above are distinct as can be seen from the Census data with differences in age profile, ethnic distribution and country of birth, partnership status, social grades, educational attainments, health. housing types and tenure and employment activity (Appendix E). - 34.
-There is a high level of satisfaction expressed by residents (Consultation Statement) living in both areas which is discussed in Section 8. - 35.
+There is a high level of satisfaction expressed by residents (Consultation Statement) living in both areas which is expressed by residents and discussed later, in for example paragraphs 43, 45, 105 and 154. - 35.
 The Parish Council has a duty to ensure that the two disparate areas are considered equally when any decisions are made concerning the Parish.

-Picture: An aerial view of Murton village, 2020
+An aerial view of Murton village, 2020